capablemonkey/greenhouse-integration-demo/README.md

 ### Configuration

 By default, it'll use a toy job board and sample API credentials.
-If you'd like to use your own, just edit the `config.rb` file.
+If you'd like to use your own, just edit `JOB_BOARD_NAME` and `JOB_BOARD_API_KEY` in the `/app/controllers/application_controller.rb` file.

 ### Contributing